matthewyang204/apple-tv-dfu/README.md

 ## Build the circuit
 - Connect the button to a GND pin of the UNO board and to pin 6.
 - Connect the IR transmitter to GND, 5V and pin 3.

-## Edit the code
-You can call the predefined functions to implement your logic inside the loop() method.